 Networking Opportunities: If you know colleagues, associates or friends in the health care field who would be interested in becoming a part of our work, we would be grateful for an introduction.
 We are eager to build relationships with individuals and organizations representing all aspects of health care, including hospitals, clinics, universities, health systems, public officials, government agencies, pharmaceutical and medical device companies, and nonprofit and community service organizations, to name just a few.

-Program/Activity Sponsorship and Classroom Equipment and Materials Support: As a new school starting in a time of fiscal crisis for the state and city, HSA’s budget is extremely lean.
+Program/Activity Sponsorship and Classroom Equipment and Materials Support: As a new school starting in a time of fiscal crisis for the state and city, PBS-HSA’s budget is extremely lean.
 Donations of/support for equipment and materials for the classroom, and student training and activities will help to ensure that our students have the tools and opportunities they need to learn most effectively.
 Areas of need include: mobile lab station, microscopes, physical assessment kits, prepared slide sets, labware (beakers, flasks, test tubes), lab safety supplies (gloves, goggles, aprons, lab coats), materials for CPR and first aid training, HIPAA training costs, and transportation for field trips and job shadowing experiences.